nderousseaux/resume/readme.md

 ## 📚 Features

 - `GET /` : Get the resume in the html format.
+- `GET /pdf` : Get the resume in the pdf format.

 ## 🛠️ Installation, development and deployment